 A less satisfactory alternative

-Even if the machine is frozen you can also sometimes use Cntrl-Alt-Del to get task manager up, and then right click on CIS processes dump them.
+You can also sometimes use cntrl-Alt-Del to get task manager up, and then right click on CIS processes dump them.
 But this gives less info of course.
 Then afterwards you may be able to reduce the priority of a process using high CPU to regain control.
 You can increase the likelihood of this working by running taskmgr or an equivalent at higher than normal priority whenever you are testing.

 If you try these and find some additional wrinkles please feedback in the comments on help material trace.